* Please note this list has how been superseded by the one on the Best Albums of the Years page *

-Together for over thirty years, The Legendary Pink Dots’ music only seems to become more fertile & imaginative with the passing years.
-The four pieces here experiment with liberal amounts of ambient, drone, field recordings & other electronic odds & ends to create a dense sonic soup.
-Edward Ka-Spel makes it narrative in the title track, but here & elsewhere the interest is focussed in the slowly shifting textures.
+Together for over thirty years, The Legendary Pink Dots’ music only seems to become more fertile and imaginative with the passing years.
+The four pieces here experiment with liberal amounts of ambient, drone, field recordings and other electronic odds and ends to create a dense sonic soup.
+Edward Ka-Spel makes it narrative in the title track, but here and elsewhere the interest is focused in the slowly shifting textures.

 24 | Ramon Humet – Niwa.
 Chamber works